-Excretion: The process whereby metabolic waste products and toxic substances are removed from the body
+Excretion: The removal of metabolic waste products, toxic substances and substances in excess from the body.

-- Our metabolism (chemical activities within cells) results in metabolic waste products. - Importance: They must be excreted as they can harm the body if they accumulate to high concentrations.
+• Our metabolism (chemical activities within cells) results in metabolic waste products.

+• Importance: They must be excreted as they can harm the body if they accumulate to high concentrations.